Florida Total Loss Appraisal

 Available in most policies

-Florida insurance regulators set the total-loss threshold at 80% of pre-loss value.
-When the cost of repair (plus salvage value, in TLF states) crosses that threshold, your insurance company is required to declare your vehicle a total loss rather than authorize the repair.
+Insurance carriers in Florida use the Total Loss Threshold (TLT) method.
+When the cost to repair your vehicle reaches 80% of its pre-loss actual cash value (ACV), your insurer will declare your vehicle a total loss rather than authorize the repair.
 From that point, the dispute shifts from "will they fix it?" to "how much will they pay?"

 Your appraisal-clause rights in Florida